Klein paradox: Massless particles

 The transmission and reflection coefficients are:

 Continuity of the wave function at $x=0$, yields:

 And so the transmission coefficient is 1 and there is no reflection.

 One interpretation of the paradox is that a potential step cannot reverse the direction of the group velocity of a massless relativistic particle.
 This explanation best suits the single particle solution cited above.
 Other, more complex interpretations are suggested in literature, in the context of quantum field theory where the unrestrained tunnelling is shown to occur due to the existence of particle–antiparticle pairs at the potential.

 Massive case

 For the massive case, the calculations are similar to the above.

 The results are as surprising as in the massless case.
 The transmission coefficient is always larger than zero, and approaches 1 as the potential step goes to infinity.

 The Klein zone

 If the energy of the particle is in the range $mc^2 < E < Ve - mc^2$, then partial reflection rather than total reflection will result.

 Resolutions for the massive case

-While the traditional resolution uses particle–anti-particle pair production in the context of quantum field theory (Hansen 1981), a simpler resolution exists that substitutes physical pair production for the scattering of negative energy solutions under the barrier (Alhaidari 2009).
-This strategy was also applied to obtain analytic solutions to the Dirac equation for an infinite square well.
+The traditional resolution uses particle–anti-particle pair production in the context of quantum field theory.